National Center for Rehabilitative Auditory Research (NCRAR)

 Attention Au.D.
 Students:

 Up to four students will be selected to participate in this program.
-Students will receive a stipend to defray costs of living expenses in Portland, a bus pass for travel to and from NCRAR, and funding to attend the AAS meeting in Spring 2016.
+Students will receive a stipend to defray costs of living expenses in Portland, a Trimet pass for local travel, including travel to and from NCRAR, and funding to attend the AAS meeting in Spring 2021.

-All of the above should be sent to Gabrielle.firstname.lastname@example.org by January 15, 2015.
-Decisions on awards will be made by February 1, 2015.
+The deadline to submit applications has passed.
+Decisions on awards will be made by February 1, 2020.

-The National Center for Rehabilitative Auditory Research (NCRAR) is located in Portland (Oregon), which has been variously ranked as North America's best big city, best cycling city, top city for breweries, and a foodies paradise.
+The National Center for Rehabilitative Auditory Research (NCRAR) generates knowledge and technology to optimize hearing health and balance function.
+NCRAR is located in Portland (Oregon), which has been variously ranked as North America's best big city, best cycling city, top city for breweries, and a foodie’s paradise.
 It is a city of unmatched natural beauty, and boasts a bustling local scene, interesting museums and gardens, and sumptuous dining -- all effortlessly accessed thanks to its justly-famous public transportation system.